loft-demos/vcluster-platform-demo-app-template/vcluster-gitops/argocd/pr-environments/README.md

 **✖ Higher Resource Consumption** – Spinning up a new Argo CD instance per PR requires more CPU/memory.

 **✖ Longer PR Setup Time** – Each PR needs to spin up a fresh vCluster + Argo CD, which may slow CI/CD pipelines.

-**✖ No Persistent History** – Logs and application states are lost when the vCluster is deleted, making debugging harder.

 **✖ More Complex Management** – Requires automation to spin up and tear down vCluster and Argo CD per PR efficiently.